oraiqatm0507/Spring-Junit-Testing/README.md

 # Homework 6: Spring-Junit-Testing

-HWW #6 TDD exersizes:  Update the code base so that all Junit tests pass.
+HWW #6 TDD exersizes: Update the follwoing code base so that all Junit tests pass.

-All tests pass.
+Starting project can be found at: https://github.com/drhinote/TDD_Excersizes.git

+Status of All Tests: ** Completed.**

+## Run Code:
+**Must view test completion within Eclipse.**